UPDATED DEC. 9, 2019

-We are working on plans for a refurbished park at the 8th Street Pier named “Meet us in the Middle” Plaza.
+We are working on plans for a "Meet Us in the Middle" plaza to celebrate our location as the halfway point along the state's Coast-to-Coast Trail, about 100 miles from each coast .
 After a valuable community feedback meeting, we have gathered residents' ideas and input and are applying them to the design.
-We envision creating an attractive and lively stop along our South Lake Trail at the 8th Street Pier, next to Lilly’s on the Lake.
-The plaza would mark and celebrate the half waypoint of the state’s Coast-to-Coast Trail, since Clermont is about 100 miles from each coast.
-A destination would be created for sports tourist, visitors and event attendees to highlight the center of the trail.
+We envision creating an attractive and lively destination for sports tourist, visitors and event attendees that would highlight the center of the trail.

 In addition, Legacy Loop Trail and smaller trail projects will encourage South Lake Trail users to come into downtown.
 The Legacy Loop Trail will be a permanent bypass of the Waterfront from 7th Street to just west of Victory Pointe.
 This will direct traffic into Downtown and provide a bypass of the VIctory Pointe event area during large events.
 Part of the trail already has been completed in front of the new Suncreek Brewery and adjoining restaurants.

 Phase 3 will cover Montrose Street (West Avenue to Lake Avenue) & City Hall Plaza.
 We plan to construct it in 2021.
 Phase 3 will create a focal point at City Hall Park to anchor downtown visitors, making it a destination and a gathering point in the heart of Downtown Clermont.